Anna Quindlen: Life and career

-She has written nine novels, several of which have been adapted into motion pictures.
+She has written ten novels, several of which have been adapted into motion pictures.
 One True Thing was made into a feature film in 1998.
 It starred Meryl Streep, who received an Academy Award nomination for Best Actress for the role.
 Black and Blue and Blessings were made into television movies in 1999 and 2003, respectively.

-Quindlen participates in LearnedLeague under the name "QuindlenA”.

 One True Thing

 In 1994, her semi-autobiographical novel, titled One True Thing, was published.
 The book focuses on the relationship between a young woman and her mother, who is dying from cancer.
 Quindlen's own mother, Prudence Quindlen, died in 1972 while in her 40s from ovarian cancer.
 At the time Quindlen was a college student, but came home to take care of her mother.
 In 1998, a film of the same name was released.
 The movie starred Meryl Streep and Renée Zellweger as Kate and Ellen Gulden, fictionalized versions of Prudence and Anna Quindlen.
 Streep was nominated for the Academy Award for Best Actress for her performance.